Skip to main content

 As of 6 May 2024, those words are gone.
 Repealed.
 The presumption no longer exists.

-For most fathers I've spoken to since, the question is the same: does this make my situation worse?
+For most fathers we've spoken to since, the question is the same: does this make my situation worse?
 The honest answer is: it depends on what you do in the next ninety days.

 The presumption was never the thing keeping you in your kids' lives.
 The strategy you brought to the table was.
 That hasn't changed.